ronnyml/snowplow-wiki/technical-documentation/1a-trackers/javascript-tracker/1-General-parameters-for-the-Javascript-tracker.md

 If set the Tracker automatically discovers and sets the `configCookieDomain` value to the root domain.

+__NOTE__: If you have been setting this manually please note that the automatic detection does not prepend a '.' to the domain.
+For example a root domain of ".mydomain.com" would become "mydomain.com".
+This is because the library we use for setting cookies doesn't care about the difference.

+This will then result in a different domain hash, so we recommend that if you have been setting this manually with a leading '.' to continue to do so manually.

 [Back to top](#top)
 [Back to JavaScript technical documentation contents][contents]